 - Investing in Mechanisms (Other Than Compensation) to Attract and Retain: For commercial talent (particularly sales), incentive compensation will always be a big part of the equation.
 (We will address sales compensation strategies in a future blog.)
 Irrespective of compensation, AGI’s research suggests that leading companies utilize multiple tools to make commercial positions more attractive to both incumbents and potential team members.
 Leading companies invest in non-compensation levers that make employment more attractive, such as enablement (including leads), recognition programs, training and professional development and specialist/technical support.

 Finding and retaining top talent will continue to separate winners from losers in the XaaS market.
 Leading companies recognize that even in a digitally obsessed world, commercial success still inexorably depends on driving better customer experiences with people who can provide customers and prospects with the information and expertise they expect from a valued vendor and trusted partner.

-For more information about how you can improve your ability to attract and retain top tech talent, please contact Alexander Group for an in-person briefing.
+For more information about how you can improve your ability to attract and retain top tech talent, please contact Alexander Group for a briefing.

 Access the complete series:

 Winning in 2019 will be about successful execution across the technology customer-buying journey.